digital-asset/daml/docs/source/daml/intro/8_Upgrading.rst

 Anatomy of an Upgrade
 ---------------------

 A general DAML model does not have a central party which can unilaterally change the rules.
 The Chapter 7 model is a good example of this.
 The ``AssetHolder`` and ``Asset`` contracts are signed by both ``issuer`` and ``owner``.
 The two parties have agreed on the rules governing ``Asset`` contracts, and if those rules are to be changed, it needs mutual agreement.

-There may also not be a fixed set of involved parties.
-In the case of the Chapter 7 model, there may be any number of issuers and owners.
-It may not be realistic for all issuers and owners to upgrade at the same time.

-The issuers and owners are in a many-to-many relationship so a single issuer or owner may not be able to upgrade all their contracts at the same time, either.
+However, it's not quite as simple as getting everyone's agreement and then upgrading the world.
+Issuers and owners are in a many-to-many relationship and not everyone may want to upgrade at the same time.
+Given DAML's privacy model, it may even be the case that parties don't know about each other's involvement in the application at all.

-Version 1 owners can not receive Assets from Version 2 owners so it may be in the interest of an owner to be able to move individual Assets back and forth between v1 and v2.

-From all this we see that the _unit_ of contracts that needs to be upgraded at a time, and whether upgrades are one-way only depends a lot on the application and what the participants want.
-In this example, the upgrade will have the following characteristics:
+From the above, we can see that for any upgrade, one has to determine the right "unit" of upgrade.
+It has to be small enough that it's feasible to get the needed stakeholder agreement.
+Granularity of upgrades has to be balanced with complexity and compatibility though.
+A possible design would be to say that individual contracts can be upgraded and downgraded again, and that the V2 model should offer full backwards compatibility in the sense that everywhere a V2 contract can be used, a V1 contract will also work.
+It's possible to do that, but would require the V2 model to depend on V1, and adds a lot of complexity.

+For this chapter we will make the following choices:

-- The upgrade is agreed between individual pairs of issuer/owner
+- The upgrade is agreed per issuer/owner relationship.
-- Once the upgrade is mutually agreed, it's forward only
+- Once the upgrade is mutually agreed, it's forward only.
+There are no rollbacks or backwards compatibility.
-- The upgrade works on individual contracts
 - Agreeing to the upgrade upgrades the ``AssetHolder`` contract, preventing the owner from generating new v1 ``TransferApprovals``, and the issuer issuing new v1 assets.
 Ie after accepting the upgrade, the total pool of v1 assets the owner can ever hold is limite by existing ``Asset`` and ``TransferApproval`` contracts.
--  Once mutually agreed, the owner can upgrade ``Asset`` contracts one by one, thus settling any open business in v1 as needed
+They can no longer start new v1 ``Trade`` workflows as they can't get the ``TransferApprovals``.
+This incentivezes the ``owner`` to upgrae their V1 ``Asset``s to V2 in bulk.
 - ``Trade``, ``TransferProposal`` and ``TransferApproval`` contracts can not be upgraded.
 They have to be cancelled.
 - The _completion_ of the upgrade has to be mutually agreed between issuer and owner to make sure neither can leave contract in v1 lying around.